 Hopefully these tips come in handy the next time you’re visualizing a Solidworks project in Unity!

 Meshmatic is a software that automates CAD conversion and optimization (including mesh clean up and generating LOD’s) for real-time visualizations.
-Click here to schedule a demo.
+Download your Meshamtic 7-day free trial here.